aroemers/mount-lite/README.md

 ;=> object[some.db.Object 0x12345678]
 ```

+### Reloading

-Whenever you redefine a global state var, by default the current state is stopped automatically.
+Whenever you redefine a global state var, by default the current state is to stop automatically.
 The following example
-also shows that one can use metadata, document strings, attribute maps and a `:on-reload` key (explained below).
+also shows that one can use metadata, document strings, attribute maps and an `:on-reload` key (explained below).

 ```clj
 (defstate ^:private db